« View all events

 The children will then carry their beautiful naked flame around the darkened school grounds in a lantern procession, singing the Martinmas songs, before forming a circle around the lawn to observe a tableau of St Martin helping a stranger in need, performed by the Class 12 pupils.

-St. Martin, patron saint of beggars and outcasts, traditionally played by a Class 12 pupil.
+St. Martin, patron saint of beggars and outcasts, is traditionally played by a Class 12 pupil.
 St. Martin was known for his gentleness and his ability to bring warmth and light to those in need.

 From France comes the legend of St. Martin who, as a young man, passed under an archway in the city of Amiens and discovered a poor beggar huddled there.
 The man was nearly naked, shivering with cold and had received no alms to assist him.